- What Lenders Mortgage Insurance is

 It guarantees the bank will get their money back if your home needs to be sold and there is a shortfall in repaying the loan.

 What are the benefits of LMI

-My wife Jo and I recently attended my client’s Andrea and Glenn’s housewarming party.
-I’d helped them buy the home, their first home.
+My wife Jo and I recently attended my clients’ Andrea and Glenn’s housewarming party.
+I’d helped them buy the property, it’s their first home.
 After being stuck renting for years, they were so proud to invite people to their own home.
-They have two 2 kids, earn a decent income and were previously paying a significant chunk of their household income on rent.
+They have two kids, earn a decent income and were previously paying a significant chunk of their household income on rent.

 During the party our little boy Marcus played with their kids in the cubby house in the back garden.
 As Andrea and Glenn proudly took their guests on a tour of their new home, they excitedly shared plans of how they were going plant a veggie patch and perhaps convert one of the bedrooms into a home office.

 They’d dreamed about buying their first home for years but didn’t believe that it would ever be possible.
 After paying rent and other living expenses they simply couldn’t save a large enough deposit.
 A very common problem for many of my clients.

 By paying LMI they were able to buy their own home with the deposit they’d saved.
 I found a home loan for them with a competitive interest rate and minimal fees.
 They now pay less each month on mortgage repayments than what they were spending on rent!
 They couldn’t believe it could be like this, that not only could they own their own home, but they could save money as well.

 It’s a buyer’s market at the moment, with property prices decreasing.
 Paying LMI so you can buy now could work out cheaper in the long run than taking more time to save a bigger deposit.
 In the time it takes to save a higher deposit amount, property prices may well have risen by more than the cost of the insurance.
 In some cases, it can make good financial sense to buy earlier, even with the added cost of LMI, especially when you consider the rent that you’d also be paying whilst you’re saving.